In this post, you’ll learn 15 actionable and timeless lead generation strategies that are simple enough for anyone to implement TODAY.

 And here’s the worst part:

-Open rates are declining each day.
+Email open rates are declining every day.

 This is not the case when it comes to Facebook Messenger…

 If you want your conversion rates to stay high, it’s important to reduce friction.
+And clicking a button is about as frictionless as it gets.

 With reports of open rates well above 80%, you can expect your message to be seen by almost everyone you send it to.